Careers in Health Care

 Physical therapists, dietitians, business professionals and laboratory scientists among others make up the approximately two million professionals employed in the United States today in this area.
 These essential components of the health care delivery system span more than 200 distinct disciplines.

 The term "allied health" refers to an extremely diverse collection of fields in health care.
 In addition to medicine and nursing, "allied health" usually excludes the disciplines of dentistry, veterinary medicine, optometry, and pharmacy.
 However, there is some inconsistency in the placement of these programs in schools across the country – health science programs may be found in a school of "allied health", school of "health sciences" or may even be found in a school of medicine, education, nursing, or other academic units.

 The demand for professionals in these fields has never been higher – therefore job availability is excellent.
 Of the 30 fastest growing occupations for the 2014-2024 decade, 17 are in health care-related fields according to employment projections from the U.S. Bureau of Labor Statistics.

 There are many considerations when selecting or changing careers.
-If you are intersted in the health care system, but unsure about what type of program you should pursue, here are a few things to consider.
+Students intersted in the health sciences but perhaps unsure about what type of program to pursue should consider the following:

 What are my aptitudes for math and science?
 Do I enjoy working with people?
 Do I prefer to work behind the scenes in a lab or office?
 The answer to these questions will help you decide if you should look into therapy-related fields or more technical, business or laboratory-related ones.